LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 An aggregation summarizes your data as metrics, statistics, and other analytics.

-#### Analyze the data to show categories of news headlines in our dataset
+#### Analyze the data to show the categories of news headlines in our dataset
 Syntax:
 ```
 GET enter_name_of_the_index_here/_search